Knowing the parts of a story are essential for getting your book right.

-These are your story’s main course, but what’s a meal without side dishes?
+Those five elements are your story’s main course, but what’s a meal without side dishes?

-We’re also going to cover conflict, resolution, themes, morals, symbolism, point of view, and perspective: what they are, how to use them, and how all of these literary elements work together to make a complete and filling dinner–I mean story…I’m hungry.
+What they are, how to use them, and how all of these literary elements work together to make a complete and filling dinner–I mean story…I’m hungry.

 Once you’ve got a solid story idea, the real work begins.